A motivic conjecture of Milne

+{\bf 5.6.1.
+Fact.} {\it Suppose there exists an endomorphism $f$ of $H_k$ which does not lift to $H_V$ but whose multiplication by $p$ lifts to $H_V$.
+We also assume that there exists $\alpha\in\scrJ$ such that $t_{H\alpha}$ is the crystalline realization of $pf$.
+Then the conditions 5.2.3 (i) and (ii) do not hold.}

-{\bf Acknowledgment.} We would like to thank FIM of ETH of Z\"urich, University of California at Berkeley, University of Utah, University of Arizona, and Binghamton University for providing us with good conditions in which to write this paper.
+{\bf Acknowledgment.} We would like to thank FIM of ETH--Z\"urich, University of California at Berkeley, University of Utah, University of Arizona, Binghamton University, and IAS--Princeton for providing good working conditions.
 We would like to thank Faltings for some comments and a suggestion that led to a shorter Subsection 4.2.
-We would also like to thank Deligne for many valuable comments and suggestions that led to the addition of Corollary 1.4 and to the enlargement of Subsection 5.5.
-We are over and over obliged to Milne's conjecture of 1995 and to [Fa2]: in our work on integral aspects of Shimura varieties they have been by far the most inspiring moments (things).
-This research was partially supported by the NSF grant DMF 97-05376.
+We would also like to thank Deligne for many valuable comments and suggestions that led to the addition of Corollary 1.4 and to a correction of Subsection 5.6.
+We would also like to thank Gabber for the first proof of Theorem 2.4.1 (b) and for the example of the proof of Theorem 2.4.1 (d).
+We would also like to thank the referees for many valuable comments and suggestions which in particular led to a shorter and much better way to present Section 3.
+We are very much obliged to Milne's conjecture of 1995 and to [Fa2]: in our work on integral aspects of Shimura varieties they have been by far the most inspiring moments (things).
+This research was partially supported by the NSF grants DMF 97-05376 and DMS \#0900967.

 \references{37} {\nspace{